pwa-builder/pwabuilder-windows-chromium-docs/image-recommendations.md

 - 80x80
 - 96x96

-#### Light theme icons
+#### Light theme and high contrast icons unsupported

-[Windows Light Theme assets](https://docs.microsoft.com/en-us/windows/uwp/app-resources/tailor-resources-lang-scale-contrast#shell-light-theme-and-unplated-resources) are currently unsupported in the PWABuilder Windows platform.
-Please [open an issue](https://github.com/pwa-builder/pwabuilder/issues) if light theme icon support is important to you.
+[Windows Light Theme icons](https://docs.microsoft.com/en-us/windows/uwp/app-resources/tailor-resources-lang-scale-contrast#shell-light-theme-and-unplated-resources) and [high contrast icons](https://docs.microsoft.com/en-us/windows/uwp/app-resources/tailor-resources-lang-scale-contrast#contrast) are currently unsupported in the PWABuilder Windows platform.
+Please [open an issue](https://github.com/pwa-builder/pwabuilder/issues) if support is important to you.

 #### Unplated icons

-[Unplated assets](https://docs.microsoft.com/en-us/windows/uwp/design/style/app-icons-and-logos#unplated-assets) are currently unsupported in the PWABuilder Windows platform.
-Please [open an issue](https://github.com/pwa-builder/pwabuilder/issues) if unplated icon support is important to you.
+PWABuilder assumes your icon works as an [unplated icon](https://docs.microsoft.com/en-us/windows/uwp/design/style/app-icons-and-logos#unplated-assets), building your app with support for showing your icon as unplated in Windows.
+PWABuilder currently doesn't support changing this behavior.

+If support for showing only plated icons in Windows is important for your app, please [open an issue](https://github.com/pwa-builder/pwabuilder/issues).

 ## Summary